 - Remaining financial aid need after Grants and Scholarships have been applied, as applicable;

-The Silver State Regent Work Award (predominantly used in the summer semester) has additional eligibility requirements:
+The Silver State Regent Work Award

-Enrollment in at least 6 financial aid eligible credits, and must meet at least one of the following eligibility requirements:
+Awarded during the summer semester.
+Students must be enrolled in at least 6 financial aid eligible credits, and must meet at least one of the following eligibility requirements:

 - Head of Household (tax filing status);